 Southwestern Honshu and Shikoku

-Southwestern Honshu (Kinki and Chugoku) and Shikoku are main part of
+Southwestern Honshu (the Kinki and Chugoku regions) and Shikoku are

-the Southwest Japan Arc, in which the long axes of major landforms and
+main part of the Southwest Japan Arc, in which the long axes of major

-longest (over 1000 km long) fault zone consisting mainly right-lateral
+is the Japanese longest (over 1000 km long) fault zone consisting

-For the basement rocks (geotectonic units), see also “Outline of landforms and geology of Japan”.
+For the basement rocks (geotectonic subdivisions), see also “Outline of landforms and geology of Japan”.

 The geology is characterized by eastward trending belts of accretionary